The Real You Only Shows Up When It’s Ugly.

 Comfort is where the masks thrive.

-In the fire; that’s where you meet yourself.
+But out in the grit, in the fire - that's where you meet yourself.

-At mile 20 of a marathon when your legs are shot.
+At mile 20 of a marathon when your legs are toast and your lungs feel like sandpaper.

-When you’re called out and your instinct is to rage or retreat.
+When you're called out in front of your peers and your instinct is to rage or retreat.

 When you're not picked, not praised, not even seen.